-Sometimes simple is better.
-When you’ve got a counter full of fancy skin treatments but nothing is giving you the results you need, it’s time to get back to basics.
+When you have a shelf full of fancy skin treatments but nothing is giving you the results you need, it’s time to get back to basics.
 And raw honey may be your salvation.

 Who can use raw honey?

 Raw honey has something to offer for just about everyone.
-Here’s a few of the different skin types and conditions which can benefit from raw honey:
+Here are a few of the different skin types and conditions which can benefit from raw honey:

 - sensitive skin